Emmanuel Macron: Early life

-Macron was born on 21 December 1977 in Amiens.
+Emmanuel Jean-Michel Frédéric Macron was born on 21 December 1977 in Amiens.
 He is the son of Françoise Macron (née Noguès), a physician, and Jean-Michel Macron, professor of neurology at the University of Picardy.
 The couple divorced in 2010.
 He has two siblings, Laurent, born in 1979, and Estelle, born in 1982.
 Françoise and Jean-Michel's first child was stillborn.

 The Macron family legacy is traced back to the village of Authie, Picardy.
 One of his paternal great-grandfathers, George William Robertson, was English, and was born in Bristol, United Kingdom.
 His maternal grandparents, Jean and Germaine Noguès (née Arribet), are from the Pyrenean town of Bagnères-de-Bigorre, Gascony.
 He commonly visited Bagnères-de-Bigorre to visit his grandmother Germaine, whom he called "Manette".
-Macron associates his enjoyment of reading and his leftward political leanings to Germaine, who, after coming from a modest upbringing of a stationmaster father and a housekeeping mother, became a teacher then a principal, and died in 2013.
+Macron associates his enjoyment of reading and his leftward political leanings to Germaine, who, after coming from a modest upbringing of a stationmaster father and a housekeeping mother, became a teacher and then a principal.

-Although raised in a non-religious family, Macron was baptized a Catholic by his own request at age 12; he is agnostic today.
+Although raised in a non-religious family, Macron was baptized a Catholic at his own request at age 12; he is agnostic today.
+His parents chose his name in reference to the biblical prophecy of Jesus Christ, Emmanuel.

 Macron was educated mainly at the Jesuit institute Lycée la Providence in Amiens before his parents sent him to finish his last year of school at the elite Lycée Henri-IV in Paris, where he completed the high school curriculum and the undergraduate program with a "Bac S, Mention Très bien".
-At the same, time he was nominated for the "Concours général" (most selective national level high school competition) in French literature and received his diploma for his piano studies at Amiens Conservatory.
-His parents sent him off to Paris due to their alarm at the bond he had formed with Brigitte Auzière, a married teacher with three children at Jésuites de la Providence, who later became his wife.
+At the same time, he was nominated for the "Concours général" (most selective national level high school competition) in French literature and received his diploma for his piano studies at Amiens Conservatory.
+His parents sent him to Paris due to their alarm at the bond he had formed with Brigitte Auzière, a married teacher with three children at Jésuites de la Providence, who later became his wife.

 In Paris, Macron twice failed to gain entry to the École normale supérieure.
 He instead studied philosophy at the University of Paris-Ouest Nanterre La Défense, obtaining a DEA degree (a master level degree), with a thesis on Machiavelli and Hegel.
 Around 1999 Macron worked as an editorial assistant to Paul Ricoeur, the French Protestant philosopher who was then writing his last major work, La Mémoire, l'Histoire, l'Oubli.
 Macron worked mainly on the notes and bibliography.
 Macron became a member of the editorial board of the literary magazine Esprit.

 Macron did not perform national service because he was pursuing his graduate studies.
-Born in December 1977, he belonged to the last year when service was mandatory.
+Born in December 1977, he belonged to the last cohort for whom military service was mandatory.